Skip to content

 required

-A tuple of (lower, upper) defining the physical boundaries of the constrained space.
+A tuple of (lower, upper) defining the physical boundaries of the constrained space, each a PyTree matching the constrained value's structure.
 Defaults to (-inf, inf).

 (array(-inf), array(inf))